osg-htc/docs/docs/submit/ap-aup.md

 !!! warning "DRAFT"
     This document is a work in progress.

+The OSG Access Points and the Open Science Pool (OSPool) are shared resources in support of US Open Science research.
+As a shared resource, actions of one researcher can impact other researchers.
+It is therefore important that all parties involved in using or operating these OSG services follow the Acceptable Use Policies (AUP).

-The Open Science Pool (OSPool) offers capacity contributed by organizations that are members of the OSG Compute Federation.
+The OSPool offers capacity contributed by organizations that are members of the OSG Compute Federation.
-The OSPool grants Access Points the ability to access the nation’s computing capacity for the benefit of the research community.
+These contributions are entrusted to the OSG Consortium to be shared with US researchers and their collaborators in support of their research.
 It is the responsibility of all parties involved to maximize the impact of these contributions to Open Science.

+The OSG operates shared Access Points (<https://osg-connect.net>) that provide researchers with capabilities to harness the capacity of the OSPool.
+Misuse of the resources of these Access Points can slow down or prevent the launching of jobs to the OSPool or file movement to and from jobs served by the OSPool.

-This AUP outlines the responsibilities in achieving this goal of OSG users that place their workloads on OSG managed Access Points (APs) to harness the capacity of the OSPool.
+This AUP outlines the responsibilities for operators of Access Points and researchers that place their workloads on OSG-managed Access Points that harness the capacity of the OSPool.

 General Use Limitations
 -----------------------